RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Experimental Results

-For RELDEC, we let $|\mathscr{L}|=15000$, and for M-RELDEC, we consider $|\mathscr{L}|=1000$ and $|\mathscr{L}_k|=14000$.
-Further, we ensure that $1/K$-th of the dataset for RELDEC contains LLR vectors of a fixed SNR; \emph{i.e.,} RELDEC is only trained for a mixture of $K$ SNR values.
-On the other hand, for AM-RELDEC, we obtain optimized local policies by performing $100$ meta-iterations, where $99$ of them are used for global-policy learning using Algorithm \ref{alg:mrl1_ldpc}, and the last one is used for adaptation using Algorithm \ref{alg:mrl1_ldpc3}.
-We choose $|\mathscr{L}|=7425$, $|\mathscr{L}_k|=7425$, and thus $75$ training examples are used for the learning the global and $k$-th local policy, respectively, in each meta-iteration.
-Furthermore, we consider two different sizes for {the online adaptation training set}, namely $|\mathscr{L}_k'|\in \{7,75\}$.
-For $|\mathscr{L}_k'|=75$ (resp., $7$), the corresponding learning scheme is denoted as AM-RELDEC-75 (resp., as AM-RELDEC-7).
-Thus, for AM-RELDEC-75, the total amount of training data amounts to $|\mathscr{L}|+|\mathscr{L}_k|+|\mathscr{L}_k'|=14925$, which is less than $15000$ since the global policy is not adapted during the $100$th meta-learning step (online learning).
-In contrast, for AM-RELDEC-7, the total amount of training data is $|\mathscr{L}|+|\mathscr{L}_k|+|\mathscr{L}_k'|=14857$, which is slightly less than for AM-RELDEC-75 due to the reduced training set size used for online adaptation.
+As a result, for AM-RELDEC the total amount of training data amounts to $|\mathscr{L}|+|\mathscr{L}_k|+|\mathscr{L}_k'|=14925$, which is less than $15000$ since the global policy is not adapted during the $100$-th meta-learning step (online learning).
 Note that the training set sizes $|\mathscr{L}|$ and $|\mathscr{L}|+|\mathscr{L}_k|$ are chosen to ensure that the dataset is large enough for accurate training without incurring too much computation time.
 Finally, we fix the maximum number of decoding iterations as $I_{\max}=50$ for the AB and 5G-NR codes, but use $I_\max=5$ for the WRAN code to enable a comparison with the hyper-network scheme of \cite{NW19}.

 For both training and inference, we transmit all-zero codewords using BPSK modulation.
 Note that training with the all-zero codeword is sufficient as, due to the symmetry of the BP decoder and the channel, the decoding error is independent of the transmitted signal (see e.g. \cite[Lemma 4.92]{RU08}).
 For performance measures, we consider both the bit error rate (BER), given by $\Pr[\hat{x}_v\neq x_v]$, $v\in[[n]]$, and the frame error rate (FER), given by $\Pr[\mathbf{\hat{x}} \neq \mathbf{x}]$.